CircuitSetup/Remote/README.md

 ##### &#9193; Hostname or IP address of TCD

-In order to connect your Remote to a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.
+To connect your Remote to a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.
 Hostname is preferred because it makes the setup independent of the network environment.

 ##### &#9193; Remote Fake-Power controls TCD Fake-Power